Serving the Railfan Community

 The Station Inn has five two-room suites upstairs.
 Downstairs, there is a large three room suite and two smaller, single rooms.
 All accommodations have private baths.
 Desks, reading lamps and Keurig coffee makers are provided.
 Comfortably bright lamps are bedside for those who read before retiring.
 The next morning, you can enjoy a cup of tea or coffee on the porch before we serve you a full, hot breakfast, along with fresh fruit and breakfast pastries in our common dining area.
 Complementary soft drinks, spring water, and cookie jar all await, and when you’re ready for lunch or dinner, a number of local eateries are a short walk or drive away.

-Call (814) 886-4757, send questions to stationinnpa@gmail.com, or check our availability and book online.
+Call (814) 886-4757, send questions to innkeeper@stationinnpa.com or check our availability and book online.

 See our RESERVATION POLICY and GUEST POLICY for details concerning changes, cancellation, children, pets, alcohol, and tobacco.